 You may apply to amend documents containing personal information where you believe that the information is inaccurate, misleading, out-of-date or incomplete.

 For the purposes of RTI and IP, the term 'document' includes emails, files, computer printouts, maps, plans, photographs, tape recordings, films or videotapes and other means of storing information, no matter how old or recent.

 Some documents are exempt under these Acts to protect essential public interests or the personal or business information of others.
 Sometimes part of a document may not be available if it contains information which is exempt (e.g. name and address of complainant/s).

 If you are refused access to a document or given partial access only, Council must give you written reasons for the decision.
-Council must also tell you of your rights of appeal.
+Council must also tell you of your rights of review.